DIPlib/diplib/changelogs/dipimage_3.0.beta.md

      options in the "Actions" menu.
 The two functions that implemented this functionality, `diporien` and `dipprojection`, have also been removed.

+   - Color images are converted to the sRGB color space for display, instead of the linear RGB color space.
+This replaces the previously used `'Gamma'` preference setting, which is no longer applied.
+The `'GammaGrey'` setting is also no longer applied.

    - A new function `viewslice` can be used to display any image (including tensor images and higher-dimensional images) in [*DIPviewer*](https://diplib.github.io/diplib-docs/group__viewer.html#viewer_ui).
      This is an alternative way to examine images, but none of the tools to programmatically